microsoft/coyote/docs/_learn/programming-models/actors/state-machines.md

 The Coyote runtime will invoke this action handler when `Idle` is the current active state and the state machine has nothing else to do (the inbox has no events that can be processed).
 If nothing else happens, (no other actionable events are queued on this state machine) then the `OnIdle` method will be called over and over until something else changes.
-It us more efficient to use `CreatePeriodicTimer` for low priority work.
+It is more efficient to use `CreatePeriodicTimer` for low priority work.

 Default events can also invoke goto, and push state transitions, which brings up an interesting case